ericbulloch/kwmd/operating_systems/linux.md

 # Linux

 I wanted to list some concepts, terms and flows that are specific to Linux.
 Learning more about Linux has made me a better and more effcient pentration tester.
+There is a lot of information to cover.
+I use this page as a reference.

 ## Basic Commands